Epidermal Necrolysis

 • Investigations

-• Serum granulysin: to detect epidermal necrolysis in the first few days when character of the rash cannot predict epidermal necrolysis
+• Serum granulysin: to detect epidermal necrolysis in the first few days, when the character of the rash cannot predict epidermal necrolysis

 • Skin biopsy: to confirm the diagnosis